 - Safe Routes to School

 In addition to regular programming in FY20, the following projects are on-going or recently completed:

-- Advance engineering design plans for the New Hampshire Avenue Bikeway to 60% Design for Sections A & B
+- Advance engineering design plans for the New Hampshire Avenue Bikeway to 100% designs for Section A and 60% designs for Section B

-- In May 2019, the City installed 18 sharrows through the Community Center parking lot and up Cedar Avenue to highlight a route to the Takoma Metro.
-Sharrow is short for “shared use arrow” are comprised of a green bounding box with a white bicycle symbol, following the new national standard.
-Sharrows are typically installed on streets that are lower stress with less vehicular traffic and that are too narrow for traditional bike lanes.
-The sharrows are meant to highlight Cedar Avenue as a bike route, recommended in the Montgomery County Bike Master Plan, and increase visibility for cyclists.
+- In May 2019, the City installed 18 sharrows through the Community Center parking lot and up Cedar Avenue to highlight a route to the Takoma Metro in order to highlight Cedar Avenue as a bike route,as recommended in the Montgomery County Bike Master Plan, and increase visibility for cyclists.